jruns/speedy-utilities/README.txt

 This plugin includes several utilities that can be activated and configured in order to improve various aspects of your website.

 **Utilities included:**
-- Disable jQuery Migrate
+- Disable jQuery Migrate on the frontend.
-- Remove versions from external scripts and styles
+- Remove versions from external script and style source urls.
-- Replace YouTube iframes with a placeholder image (facade)
+- Enable YouTube Facade: Replace YouTube iframes with a placeholder image and delay loading videos until the user clicks on the placeholder image.
-- Move scripts or styles to the page footer on specific pages
+- Preload Images: Preload specified images on specific pages and at specified viewport sizes to improve Largest Contentful Paint (LCP).
-- Remove scripts or styles from specific pages
+- Move Scripts and Styles to the footer: Move specified scripts and styles to the page footer on the frontend on specific pages.
-- Delay execution of scripts and styles until the page has loaded or the user has interacted with the page.
+- Remove Scripts and Styles: Remove specified scripts and styles from the frontend on specific pages.
-- Preload images on specific pages to improve Largest Contentful Paint (LCP).
+- Delay Scripts and Styles: Delay execution of specified scripts and styles until the page has loaded or the user has interacted with the page.

 == Installation ==